farmeroy/portfolio2.0/case-studies/synth-app.md

 ### TypeScript
 I love TypeScript.
-While working at Encore, we transitioned our codebase from JavaScript to TypeScript and saw and immediate increase in code quality and maintability.
+While working at Encore, we transitioned our codebase from JavaScript to TypeScript and saw and immediate increase in code quality and maintainability.
 It is *so* much easier to create and maintain a complex codebase when types are strictly defined.
 So I went with TypeScript.

 ## Final Touches
-I used Tabler-Icons-React to add some clean icons to the play button, [coolers.io](https://coolors.co/) to help me find a nice colorscheme, and went with a mobile-first layout.
+I used Tabler-Icons-React to add some clean icons to the play button, [coolers.io](https://coolors.co/) to help me find a nice color scheme, and went with a mobile-first layout.

 There is still a lot I would like to do with this app,